 An injured worker must be out for 7 days or more to trigger a wage loss claim.
 In the beginning of a case, the Employer usually has a list of panel doctors and the worker treats there for 90 days.
 There are ways around this so it’s important to speak to a Certified Pennsylvania Work Comp Lawyer about whether you can treat with a physician outside the panel.

 Panel doctors are trained to minimize an injured worker’s injuries.
 They are working for the employers and tend to label injuries “contusions” or “sprains” and “strains”.
 Once the 90 days is up, an injured worker in Pennsylvania can treat with any provider.
 There are often disagreements between the physicians in terms of what the diagnoses are, and what they are related to.
+It is important to keep the workers’ compensation attorney in the loop.
 Injured workers should always tell all physicians their complete history regarding any injuries or treatment to the affected body party.

 A claim can be accepted via Notice of Compensation Payable or a Supplemental Agreement, a Stipulation, or a Court Order.
 Once you are on Pennsylvania Workers’ Compensation benefits, you can theoretically (although it’s quite unusual in reality) be on the benefits for a lifetime.
 However, in most cases, an injured worker is at some point deemed “partially disabled” which has a 500 week cap on the wage loss benefits.
-Partial status can arise from a determination that the injured worker has an earning power, or when a worker is actually working, but earning less than pre-injury wages, or after an Impairment Rating Exam is completed if it results in a whole body impairment of under 50%.
-An impairment rating cannot be requested until the worker has received 104 weeks of total disability compensation.
+Partial status can arise from a determination that the injured worker has an earning power, or when a worker is actually working, but earning less than pre-injury wages.

 An insurer/employer/TPA can request an Independent Medical Exam every six months and these physicians are usually quite biased and tend to disagree with the treating doctors’ opinions.
 This often causes litigation in the nature of a Petition to Terminate in which a fully recovery is alleged, a Petition to Suspend in which a full pre injury earning power is alleged, or a Petition to Modify in which an earning power is alleged that is less than pre-injury.
 Also the Independent Medical Exams can result in a challenge to the medical benefits and lead to a Utilization Review which is a challenge as to whether treatment is reasonable and necessary.
 Another very common Petition is a Petition to Review which challenges which diagnoses are work-related.
 As you probably know, the insurers will always try to pin a diagnosis on a “pre-existing” condition.
 However, under the PA Work Comp Act, an aggravation of a pre-existing condition is a work injury.
 Many people do not realize this.
 For example, if you injured your back a year ago outside of work, but made it worse by heavy lifting at work, then the aggravation is a work injury under the law- assuming a Judge finds the doctor’s opinion to be credible.
 You should always consult with an experienced Work Comp Attorney before attending an Independent Medical Exam under the Pennsylvania Work Comp Act.